juergenmeinecke/EMET2007/README.md

 All required Python packages are pre-installed -- just open a notebook and start working.

 > **Note:** The first time you create a codespace it takes about 5 minutes to set up the
 > environment.
 Subsequent launches are much faster.

-GitHub provides limited free compute hours, but
+> **Cost:** GitHub Codespaces comes with a limited number of free compute hours each month.
+Beyond
-> signing up for the [GitHub Student Developer Pack](https://education.github.com/pack) should give
+> that, you may be charged.
+We recommend signing up for the [GitHub Student Developer
+> Pack](https://education.github.com/pack), which provides a free allowance that should comfortably
-> you more than enough for this course.
+> cover everything you need for this course.